WintonCentre/predict-prostate/README.md

 [clojurescript](https://clojurescript.org/).
 The clojurescript compiler generates javascript which runs in an HTML5 capable browser (Chrome, Safari, Firefox, Opera, IE10+).
-It uses Bootstrap styling to achieve a responsive displaythat adapts to desktop or mobile screen sizes.
+It uses Bootstrap styling to achieve a responsive display that adapts to desktop or mobile screen sizes.

 In development we load the generated javascript directly in the browser